ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 The solution uses an Ubuntu-based operating system for the bastion node.
 To maintain security compliance and ensure up-to-date features, the automation code is regularly updated to deploy the latest Ubuntu 22.04 version.

-No need to create a bastion node for every new deployment.
+It is not required to create a bastion node for every new deployment.
 If an existing bastion node is available, it can be reused to access cluster nodes.
 {: note}

 ## Bastion node usage